khannasahab/beautiful-jekyll/hireme.md

 {: .box-bordered}
 **Peak Games (Android Contractor - Remote)** Feb 2019 - Present
 <br/>
 Social tech and Health tech are areas close to my heart.
 Peak games (Brainbow) is a fast growing company in brain games category.
 I am part of the core Android team.
-I visited London a few times and I am working remotely.<br/><br/>Responsibilities include architecting the App, converting all the games into Dynamic bundle format, Bitrise CI/CD, day to day feature development.
+I visited London a few times and I am working remotely.<br/><br/>Responsibilities include architecting the App, converting all the games into Dynamic bundle format, Bitrise CI/CD, A/B testing via Apptimize, day to day feature development.
 All the new development is being done in Kotlin along with Architecture components.

 {: .box-bordered}